iotadex/groupfi_proxy/readme.md

 ```
 erc is 20 or 721 or 0, and 0 represents native token.
 the contract is `11111111111111111111111111111111` if solana chain
+the addresses are the solana's main account always
 #### response
 ```json
 {